Our Services

 Helpful Resources

-Adult night terrors are sudden episodes of intense fear during deep non-REM sleep, often with screaming, rapid heartbeat, sweating, confusion, and little or no recall; common triggers include sleep deprivation, high stress or PTSD, alcohol or certain drugs, medications, and sleep disorders such as sleep apnea.
+Adult night terrors are sudden episodes of intense fear during deep non-REM sleep, often causing screaming, rapid heartbeat, sweating, confusion, and little to no memory of the event.
+Common causes and triggers include:

 If you or someone you love has episodes of intense fear, screaming, or sudden awakening during sleep with little or no memory of it the next morning, night terrors may be the cause.